 The range of research topics covered by TWGGS Sixth-Formers is impressive, from analysing the enduring impact of Alexander McQueen to evaluating the use and abuse of performance enhancing drugs in certain sports.
 As long as there is no overlap with the content of accompanying A Level studies, and pupils are able to produce an academic writing on their chosen subject, there is a wealth of possibilities when it comes to selecting the project focus.

-Further information is available on the AQA website.
+More information is available further down this page and on the AQA website.

 The EPQ is a stand-alone qualification (and so is separate from any A or AS Levels).
 It is worth half an A Level in terms of UCAS points and is a qualification that requires (and develops) independent study and research skills.
 TWGGS offers the AQA EPQ at Level 3 which involves: